-i) As the notification dated 15-12-1993 was issued for implementation of the judgement of this Tribunal in ~~the various~~ ~~various~~ ~~which~~ implement the same, the said notification cannot be assailed on any ground;

-...
-The Central Government is having power to increase the cadre strength of any State in consultation with the State Government in exercise of power under Rule 4(2) ~~Rules~~ and when the cadre strength of AP State was increased for the periods referred to as per notification dated ~~15-12-1993~~ who was already appointed on the basis of his grading and on the basis of availability of vacancies, and if in view of the revision of select list, the said officer ~~cannot be even included in the revised select list~~ as such, he has to be considered in the following year, he has to be considered in the following year/years even if he has crossed 54 years by the crucial date for the following year/years.
+- i) As the notification dated 15-12-1993 was issued for implementation of the judgements of this Tribunal in the various QAs referred to ~~and~~ which R-1 and R-3 are bound to implement the same, the said notification cannot be assailed on any ground; - ii) The Central Government is having power to increase the cadre strength of any State in consultation with the State Government in exercise of power under Rule 4(2) under and when the cadre strength of AP State was increased for the periods referred to as per notification dated who was already appointed on the basis of his grading in view of the revision of select list, the said officer cannot be even included in the revised select list and as such, he has to be considered in the following year, he has to be considered in the following year/years even if he has crossed 54 years by the crucial date for the following year/years.

-On that basis, the year of allotment has to be assigned for those who are appointed in pursuance of the Judgement of the Courts/Tribunals and also for those promotees who are appointed in the later years, if it is necessary to assign later year of allotment, for the purpose of seniority on the basis of this provision.
+On that basis, the year of allotment has to be assigned for those who are appointed in accordance with the Judgement of the Courts/Tribunals and also for those promotees who are appointed in the later years, if it is necessary to assign later year of allotment, for the purpose of seniority on the basis of this provision.
 If on the basis of fixation of seniority as per this provision, it is found that if any of the junior promotees was accommodated in the supernumerary posts created, then the promotees who are appointed in the years later to the years in which the supernumerary posts were created, such of the promotees appointed in later years also should be given the date of promotion that was given to the junior promotee who was appointed in supernumerary post in implementation of the Judgement.

-If similar amendment is felt necessary for ment in regard to other States also has to be considered.
+If similar amendment is felt necessary for other States also, the desirability of making an amendment in regard to other States also has to be considered.

-While considering about the possible solution for resolving the issue, Sri VVS Rao submitted that when it is necessary to create supernumerary posts for implementation of the Judgement of the Tribunal/Courts, it is proper and just to have a deeming provision for creation of supernumerary posts.
+While considering the possible solution for resolving the issue, it is also submitted that when it is necessary to create supernumerary posts for implementation of the Judgement of the Tribunal/Courts, it is proper and just to have a deeming provision for creation of supernumerary posts.

-58. On the basis of the arguments advanced, and the discussion of Judgement of this Tribunal in the various OAs in regard to the concerned 14 promotees covered by notification dated 16.12.1993 is a way of incorporating the provision for amending Rule 9 (1) of Amendment Rules in the lines referred to as below and the same has to be incorporated below Rule 9(1).
+58. On the basis of the arguments advanced, and the discussion of Judgement of this Tribunal in the various OAs in regard to the concerned 14 promotees covered by notification dated 16.12.1991 by way of incorporating the provision for amending Rule 9 (1) of Amendment Rules in the lines referred to